Get Wisdom! Education Program™

-The following is is an excerpt from the book The Long Road to Hope, a Day of Small Beginnings, “Chapter 4: Puzzle Pieces” (El Cajon, CA: Christian Services Network, 2006).
+The following is an excerpt from the book The Long Road to Hope, a Day of Small Beginnings, “Chapter 4: Puzzle Pieces” (El Cajon, CA: Christian Services Network, 2006).
 Jennie is the daughter of Jay and Vickie Dangers.
-This family pioneered a mission to orphans and widows to the devastated nation of Uganda through rebuilding families of those most in need, evangelizing, and giving the people the tools of practical economic endeavor, education and leadership.
-Thus they are on the way toward rebuilding their lovely country, so horribly damaged by tyranny, war, and discouragement.
-New Hope Uganda at Kasana has served the nation for over thirty years.
+This family pioneered a mission to orphans and widows to the devastated nation of Uganda through rebuilding families of those most in need, evangelizing, and giving the people the tools of practical economic endeavor, education, and leadership.
+Thus, they are on the way toward rebuilding their lovely country, so horribly damaged by tyranny, war, and discouragement.
+New Hope Uganda has served the nation since the mid 1980s.

 While there was much verbal encouragement, my parents were unable to raise a single dollar to make this new vision possible.
 No, the Lord still had three more significant puzzle pieces He must lay down during the next two years before He said, “Go!”